Curriculum | PhD in Microbiology & Immunology

 The dissertation must be accepted by the Graduate School after completing the formatting review no later than May 1 by 5:00PM in order to participate in the May graduation of that year.

 PhD students are responsible for submitting their dissertation forms to our BGE Student Services Office to Holly Sanders.
-Dissertation forms can be founded on the Graduate School of Arts & Sciences website.
+Dissertation forms can be founded on the Graduate Studies website.